buddhaman/tim_engine/readme.txt

 ------Game Engine-------

-- Show size of proto brain.

 - Start simulation from custom definition.
-- Serialization: Pull in json library and save the creature defs.
+- Save by dumping creaturedef data.

 - Serialization: load the creature defs and play.
 - Save entire trained brains.
+- Put everything into appstate instead of on the stack in main.
 - Make googly eyes, or other decorations.
 - Generate textures with noise.
 - Add googly eyes.
+- Serialization: Pull in json library and save the creature defs.

 - Visualize GRU.
 - Graph in nuklear gui? or in own gui